careylzh/parallelcomputing/README.md

         - parallelised bubble sort
         (**TODO: these algos will be used as the fundamental building blocks of subsequent. but which week content?**)
     - Cache coherence
-- week 568:
+- week 5689: how to implement correct parallel programs, check for correctness of
-Week 568: how to implement correct parallel programs, check for correctness of Week 91011: KPI measurement
+- week 101112:
-Week 12: Adv topics
+  - Week 1011: //comp Design Patterns & KPI measurement
-13: Review
+  - Week 12: "Adv topics" (**TODO:**)
 ## Motivation

 ### Hardware aspect